-I have been traveling to Mexico for over 15 years.
+I have been traveling to Mexico for almost 20 years.
 What began as family vacations, took a spontaneous turn on my part to visit Mexico City.
-On this trip, over 7 years ago, I jumped in blind only to bump into an old friend who I met riding bikes in San Francisco who had recently moved there.
-I might add, these were the days before people in the States even spoke a single positive word of Mexico City and this dude was particular elusive, so our paths reconnecting in the midst of a city of 21.6 million was pretty damn wild.
-Prior to this, I had since been very restless and unsettled — searching for something that I couldn’t quite put in words — and this moment confirmed my purpose and reunited me with the importance of real travel.
+Back in 2012, I jumped in blind only to bump into an old friend who I met from riding bikes in San Francisco who had moved there without my knowledge.
+Prior to this, I was feeling restless and unsettled — searching for something that I couldn’t explain — and this moment was a confirmation that I was exactly where I needed to be.

-This initial trip inspired multiple follow up trips that grew in length until I was practically living there and only returning to my studio in San Francisco on an as need basis.
-Booking one-way flights each time, the longest stay became 6-months resulting in a makeshift artist residency and solo exhibition in an abandoned building prior to its demolition.
-Everyone I met and everything that lead up to that moment (along with the packed out event itself) was beyond life changing, and ever since, the country of Mexico will forever hold a place in my heart.
+The first trip inspired multiple follow up trips that grew in length until I was living there.
+The longest stay became 7-months resulting in a makeshift artist residency and solo exhibition in an abandoned building prior to its demolition.
+Everyone I met and everything that lead up to that moment was beyond life changing, and ever since, the country of Mexico will forever hold a place in my heart.

-This last trip began in my old stomping grounds of Mexico City, but then we road tripped across the country (passing an active volcano) till we eventually made our way to Oaxaca City — which is quickly becoming my next favorite places to visit.
-The reunited friend, and traveler guide extraordinaire, Tony, is more than pivotal in manifesting these adventures and I can never thank him enough for sharing his inside access and authentic perspective with me.
-Together, we make it a point to not frequent the so-called hot spots advertised to the tourist crowd, and explore the deeper nooks and crannies within this beautiful place he calls home.
+This trip began in the old stomping grounds of Mexico City, only to then road trip across some of the country side until we eventually made it to Oaxaca City.
+The reunited friend, Tony, is more than pivotal in manifesting these adventures and I can never thank him enough for sharing his inside access and authentic perspective with me.
+Together, we make it a point to explore the deeper nooks and crannies within this beautiful place he calls home.